-a helicopter is flying above mountain on everest base camp helicopter tour.
+a helicopter is flying above magnificent high mountains in the everest region and the blue sky on a clear day during the everest base camp helicopter tour.

 • placeholder